ssashimii/clojure__tickets/README.md

 ## Usage

 Clone our repositiry to your computer using git clone command and run the REPL terminal.
 Use csv file which is in the same folder with the code.
-Run and follow instructions of the program.
+Run the code and follow instructions of the program.

 ## Examples